HelloYeew/renako/README.md

 # Renako

-A community mecha theme rhythm game powered by the [osu!framework](https://github.com/ppy/osu-framework)
+A game that's not rhythm game